When it comes to ACT vs SAT, both exams are common admission requirements for US colleges.

 Therefore, students who can stay focused and work under pressure will be better off with taking the ACT test.

-Mainly, the overall score on the ACT is an average of the four sections (i.e. English, Math, Reading, Science).
+Mainly, the overall score on the ACT is an average of the four sections (that is, English, Math, Reading, Science).
 On the other hand, the SAT tends to weigh the score on the basis of each section individually.

 The SAT asks students to read a full written essay and analyze the author’s argument.
 Further, the student’s essay should dissect the argument using evidence and reasoning.
 In short, the students cannot present their own opinion.